Registration Closed

 Herry Gulabani

-Herry Gulabani works in the IIHS Urban Informatics Lab and applies quantitative methods, mixed methods and spatial data analysis across multiple practice and research projects.
+Herry works in the IIHS Urban Informatics Lab and applies quantitative methods, mixed methods and spatial data analysis across multiple practice and research projects.
 He has worked on projects related to urbanisation, economic development and transit-oriented development.
-In addition to the national-scale public data sets, Herry is familiar with various housing and real estate datasets available at different spatial scales.
-He regularly teaches courses in the IIHS Urban Fellows Programme and has also taught capacity building workshops on data visualisation.
-Herry has a Bachelor’s in Civil Engineering from Nirma University and Master’s in Urban Planning from the University of Southern California.
+In addition to the national-scale public data sets, Herry is familiar with various housing and real estate data sets available at different spatial scales.
+He regularly teaches courses in the Urban Fellows Programme and has also taught capacity building workshops on data visualisation.
+Herry has a Bachelor’s in Civil Engineering from Nirma University and a Master’s in Urban Planning from University of Southern California.

 Rohit Nema

-Rohit works in the IIHS Urban Informatics Lab and applies quantitative methods to study the public problems relating to health, income, economy, employment, and education.
+Rohit works in the IIHS Urban Informatics Lab and applies quantitative methods to study public problems relating to health, income, economy, employment, and education.
 He has been involved in estimating incomes at a regional scale to inform the local policy level decisions.
 Similar to this line of idea of creating data evidence at the local level, Rohit has been studying child health using publicly available datasets.
-He is actively involved in teaching for the IIHS Urban Fellows Programme and Research Methods Suite.
-His background in public policy and governance allows him to look at public problems from a cross-thematic lens that directly translates into teaching and research practices that he is involved in.
+He is actively involved in teaching in the IIHS Urban Fellows Programme and Research Methods Suite.
+Rohit has a Master’s in Public Policy and Governance which allows him to look at public problems from a cross-thematic lens that directly translates into teaching and research practices that he is involved in.

 Shriya Anand

-Shriya Anand is a faculty member at the Indian Institute for Human Settlements, teaching topics related to urban economic development and quantitative research methods.
-She anchors the IIHS Urban Informatics Lab.
+Shriya is a faculty member at the Indian Institute for Human Settlements (IIHS), teaching topics related to urban economic development and quantitative research methods.
+She anchors the IIHS Urban Informatics Lab, and her research at IIHS is primarily centred on the Indian urban economy and economic geography, with a particular focus on the role of employment in urban development and poverty reduction.
 She has worked extensively with datasets from the Census of India, the National Sample Survey Organisation (NSSO), and the Economic Census for various research projects.
-Her research at IIHS is primarily centred on the Indian urban economy and economic geography, with a particular focus on the role of employment in urban development and poverty reduction.
-Shriya holds a Master in Public Affairs with a concentration in Economics from Princeton University, and a Master in Mathematics from Cambridge University, UK.
+Shriya holds a Master’s in Public Affairs with a concentration in Economics from Princeton University, and a Master’s in Mathematics from Cambridge University, UK.

 Sooraj Raveendran